uoeIDS/IDS_website/content/assessments/project.en.md

 **IMPORTANT**: If you are concerned that a member of your team is severely under contributing to your group project, then please contact the course organiser as soon as possible.
 <br>
 <br>
-When completing the peer evaluation, if you are suggesting that an individual did less than 10% of the work then you must provide a justifiable explanation.
+When completing the peer evaluation, if you are suggesting that an individual did less than 5% of the work ("No contribution" or "Very poor" contribution) then you must provide a justifiable explanation.

 <!-- Reduced percentage from 20% to 10% as there are some groups with 5 members -->
 {{% /notice %}}

-This survey will be available on Gradescope, accessible via the course Learn page (Learn > Assessment > Gradescope > Peer Evaluation).
+This survey will be available on WebPA, accessible via the course Learn page (Learn > Assessment > WebPA).

-- The deadline for the peer evaluation is the day after the deadline for submitting the project and presentation just in case you forget to do it in time but we would recommend submitting this at the same time as your project and presentation.
+- The deadline for the peer evaluation is Monday 2nd December, @ 10:00 GMT.

 ## Project Repository structure